-Your role in the process is to be able to understand how to best navigate the case while maintaining your sanity and maintaining your relationship with your children.
-I have seen many people have gone through child custody cases to do so without tangible goals and without a path to achieve those goals.
-This is a recipe for disaster and is something that is Luckily very much avoidable.
-Instead of entering into a child custody case with no goals in mind and no idea how to get from point A to point B my recommendation is to pay close attention to the information we talk about in today's blog post.
-I am going to do my best to help you understand what the timeline of a child custody case looks like and how best to begin working towards accomplishable and reasonable goals.
+Your role in the process is to understand how to navigate the case best while maintaining your sanity and relationship with your children.
+I have seen many people go through child custody cases without tangible goals and without a path to achieve those goals.
+This is a recipe for disaster and is something that is, Luckily, very much avoidable.
+Instead of entering into a child custody case with no goals in mind and no idea how to get from point A to point B, I recommend paying close attention to the information we talk about in today's blog post.
+I will do my best to help you understand the timeline of a child custody case and how best to begin working towards accomplishable and reasonable goals.

 What is a child custody case?

-A child custody case is a family law case that touches on issues regarding conservatorships, child support, Visitation, for any post-divorce matter like a modification or enforcement.
-As you can tell, child custody cases can end up being quite diverse and can run the gamut as far as outcomes, as well.
-Your role as a potential child custody case participant is to identify what your cases and to understand your role within the case.
-Doing so will help you to better envision where cases going and how best to create and accomplished goals.
+A child custody case is a family law case that touches on conservatorships, child support, Visitation for any post-divorce matter like a modification or enforcement.
+As you can tell, child custody cases can end up being quite diverse and can run the gamut as far as outcomes as well.
+Your role as a potential child custody case participant is to identify your cases and understand your role within the case.
+Doing so will help you better envision where cases are going and how best to create and accomplish goals.

-being intentional with your actions during a child custody case is as important as being intentional in any area of your life.
-Rather than drifting aimlessly through a child custody case and merely hoping that everything goes OK my recommendation would be to develop a clear strategy for your case based on your circumstances and to do everything you can to surround yourself with people that will help you to accomplish those goals.
-For me, if I am a person in your shoes and I have little knowledge of family law my first objective would be to get an attorney by my side who not only is willing to take on your case and its responsibility but has experience in success in having done so for other people.
+Being intentional with your actions during a child custody case is as important as being intentional in any area of your life.
+Rather than drifting aimlessly through a child custody case and merely hoping that everything goes OK, my recommendation would be to develop a clear strategy for your case based on your circumstances and do everything you can to surround yourself with people who will help you accomplish those goals.
+For me, if I am a person in your shoes and I have little knowledge of family law, my first objective would be to get an attorney by my side who not only is willing to take on your case and its responsibility but has experience in success in having done so for other people.

 The term child custody does not come up even once in the Texas family code.
 Rather, what many of us think about when we consider child custody is more accurately described as conservatorship.
-Conservatorships has to do with the rights and duties of apparent about their children.
+Conservatorships have to do with the rights and duties of apparent about their children.
 In simple terms, he was a parent to have a right to make decisions for your children regarding their health, well-being, education, and living situation.
-You must provide the basics as far as education, health care, food, shelter, and clothing.
+You must provide the basics of education, health care, food, shelter, and clothing.
 Parents share equally in their rights and duties until told otherwise by a court.

-If you are a parent who has not seen your child in weeks or months because his or her other parent will not allow you to see him or her then you know firsthand that the statement I just made is not true all the time.
-While your ability to raise your child is technically speaking on par with that of your child's other parent, he or she may change the circumstances in your life to the point where you are not able to take advantage of the rights provided to you under Texas law.
+Suppose you are a parent who has not seen your child in weeks or months because their other parent will not allow you to see them, then you know firsthand that the statement I just made is not true all the time.
+While your ability to raise your child is technically speaking on par with that of your child's other parent, they may change the circumstances in your life to the point where you cannot take advantage of the rights provided to you under Texas law.
 As a result, you may be considering a child custody case to get into writing those rights and duties once and for all.

-Child custody cases can take place between parents who were never married and had a child but are also components of a divorce.
+Child custody cases can occur between parents who were never married and had a child but are also components of a divorce.
 A divorce is a child custody case if children are present in addition to a formalized division of the community estate.
-A child custody case without married parents means that there will be no property considerations made in any family law case but a division of custody rights and duties will be done.
+A child custody case without married parents means that there will be no property considerations made in any family law case.
+Still, a division of custody rights and duties will be done.
 This is important as it can be confusing to somehow child custody in a divorce case are similar and dissimilar.

-Finally, I would point you towards information regarding child custody cases having to do with disputes on matters that relate to parents and children after a divorce.
-One of the unfortunate realities of family law cases is that a divorce may just be the beginning of your experience around the world that is the only law in Texas.
-For instance, some portion of your child custody orders in a final decree of divorce applicable after the divorce ends.
+Finally, I would point you towards information regarding child custody cases having to do with disputes on matters related to parents and children after a divorce.
+One of the unfortunate realities of family law cases is that a divorce may be the beginning of your experience worldwide, which is Texas's only law.
+For instance, some portion of your child custody orders in a final divorce decree is applicable after the divorce ends.
 In this case, you may need to move for a modification to have your court orders better reflect your current circumstances or changes that have occurred in the intervening years.

-On the other hand, your ex-spouse may have violated your court orders in some way and you may need to file what is called an enforcement lawsuit against him or her seeking to enforce the terms of your final decree of divorce.
-This occurs in circumstances where you were not paid child support, your Visitation rights were not honored by the other parent, or a host of other reasons.
-An enforcement lawsuit seeks to bring these violations of a court order to the attention of a judge for him or her to issue rulings granting you relief in some regard.
+On the other hand, your ex-spouse may have violated your court orders somehow, and you may need to file what is called an enforcement lawsuit against them seeking to enforce the terms of your final decree of divorce.
+This occurs in circumstances where you were not paid child support; your Visitation rights were not honored by the other parent or a host of other reasons.
+An enforcement lawsuit seeks to bring these violations of a court order to the attention of a judge for them to issue rulings granting you relief in some regard.

 Do you need an attorney for a child custody case?

-Now that we have covered what a child custody case is we can more intelligently determine whether or not you need an attorney for your case.
-To answer this question we need to consider what advantages of having an attorney poses against not having a lawyer.
-The major advantage that having an attorney presents to you in a child custody case is that an attorney has experience handling legal matters whereas you do not.
-You can stay up all night reading the Texas family code and you can interview countless people that have gone through the child custody case before you have.
-All of that work will not equal the experience of an attorney who is been there and done that.
+Now that we have covered what a child custody case is, we can more intelligently determine whether or not you need an attorney for your case.
+To answer this question, we need to consider what advantages having an attorney poses against not having a lawyer.
+The major advantage that having an attorney presents to you in a child custody case is that an attorney has experience handling legal matters, whereas you do not.
+You can stay up all night reading the Texas family code, and you can interview countless people that have gone through the child custody case before you have.
+All of that work will not equal the experience of an attorney who has been there and done that.

 Like anything else, experience matters in the world of family law.
 Family law cases have their structure and processes that information regarding is hard to come by.
-On this website in on our blog, we do our best to provide you with process information almost as much as we do about information about family law itself.
-However, all the blog posts in the world cannot adequately prepare you to be ready to be a part of a family law process compared to an attorney.
-A lawyer who works within the world of Texas family law daily will have much more experience not only in the law but also in the processes of a case than you do.
+On our blog, we do our best to provide you with process information almost as much as we do about information about family law itself.
+However, all the blog posts in the world cannot adequately prepare you to be a part of a family law process compared to an attorney.
+A lawyer who works within the world of Texas family law daily will have much more experience in the law and the processes of a case than you do.

-With all this talk about experience, I need to point out to you that there is a difference between an attorney who has experience in handling a family law case and an attorney who expresses willingness to handle your family law case.
+With all this talk about experience, I need to point out that there is a difference between an attorney who has experience in handling a family law case and an attorney who expresses willingness to handle your family law case.
 These are not the same person or attorney.
-An experienced family law attorney will be able to ask questions of you, provide updates on your case, and help you to make decisions about where you want your case to go.
+An experienced family law attorney will be able to ask you questions, provide updates on your case, and help you make decisions about where you want your case to go.
 Appropriate goal setting and intentional acts during the case that are goal-oriented are just a few of the attributes of an experienced family law attorney.

 An inexperienced family law attorney lacks the wherewithal to complete these steps.
-Not only has he or she likely never tried my case in a family court or representative client in mediation but is also ill-equipped to provide you with daily advice, perspective, and guidance.
-The experience inside and outside the family courts are crucial to your success in a family law case.
-Do not assume that because an attorney tells you that he or she has years of experience in the law that those years are had been spent working with clients like yourself in child custody cases.
+Not only have they likely never tried my case in a family court or representative client in mediation, but she is also ill-equipped to provide you with daily advice, perspective, and guidance.
+The experience inside and outside the family courts is crucial to your success in a family law case.
+Please do not assume that because an attorney tells you that they have years of experience in the law, those years have been spent working with clients like yourself in child custody cases.

-The reality of the situation is that many attorneys will tell you that they are willing to take on your child custody case but very few offer the sort of experience you need to be successful.
-Attorneys, generally speaking, believe that child custody and even divorce cases are ones that can be picked up and learned fairly quickly.
-You will find relatively few attorneys they have a great deal of first-hand experience in child custody cases.
+The reality of the situation is that many attorneys will tell you that they are willing to take on your child custody case, but very few offer the sort of experience you need to be successful.
+Attorneys, generally speaking, believe that child custody and even divorce cases can be picked up and learned fairly quickly.
+You will find relatively few attorneys who have a great deal of first-hand experience in child custody cases.
 Our team of attorneys can all say honestly that our focus is solely on family law cases.
-Before you consider hiring an attorney I would ask about their experience level and whether or not your type of case is one that they have seen to completion.
-If the lawyer cannot answer you that they have the experience you need an I would look elsewhere for representation.
+Before you consider hiring an attorney, I would ask about their experience level and whether or not your type of case is one they have seen to completion.
+If the lawyer cannot tell you that they have the experience you need, I would look elsewhere for representation.

 What does a child custody case seek to accomplish?

-If you were to file a suit affecting the parent-child relationship you would be asking a court to render orders regarding child support, Visitation, possession, access, and any other issue germane to your lives.
+If you were to file a suit affecting the parent-child relationship, you would be asking a court to render orders regarding child support, Visitation, possession, access, and any other issue germane to your lives.
 You would identify who your child is, yourself, and your opposing party.
 That document will be filed with the court and served upon your opposing parent.
-He or she would then need to file an answer to your suit affecting the parent-child relationship. from there, your case would begin and both of you would be able to negotiate the issues together were utilized by the courts if settlements cannot be reached outside of court.
+They would then need to file an answer to your suit affecting the parent-child relationship. from there, your case would begin, and both of you would be able to negotiate the issues together were utilized by the courts if settlements cannot be reached outside of court.

-One factor that will likely cause your child custody case to finish sooner than a divorce is that you and your opposing parent do not have issues regarding the property to dispute with one another.
+One factor that will likely cause your child custody case to finish sooner than a divorce is that you and your opposing parent do not have issues to dispute with one another regarding the property.
 Your focus will be solely on your children.
-From a practical standpoint, if you can create a Visitation schedule, determine which parent will be able to decide where your child lives on a full-time basis, and then hammer out child support issues your case may settle rather quickly.
+From a practical standpoint, if you can create a Visitation schedule, determine which parent will be able to decide where your child lives on a full-time basis, and then hammer out child support issues, your case may settle rather quickly.

-Where people run into issues in a child custody case is when a mother and father cannot agree on big picture issues like conservatorships rights and duties.
-For instance, if you all cannot decide which of you should be the primary conservator of your children then that is a sign that your case may have to go before a judge.
+People run into issues in a child custody case when a mother and father cannot agree on big picture issues like conservatorships rights and duties.
+For instance, if you all cannot decide which of you should be the primary conservator of your children, then that is a sign that your case may have to go before a judge.
 This will create a much longer and more expensive child custody case.

 For that reason, I recommend detail and frequent goal-setting sessions with your attorney at the beginning of the case so that you can plan out objectives and then determine the best path to reach those goals.
-Help your attorney to understand the most important issues to your case and your attorney can then use that information to negotiate with his or her countering attorney.
-This will help you all to achieve more equitable results but can also reduce the time spent in the custody case itself.
+Help your attorney understand the most important issues to your case, and your attorney can then use that information to negotiate with their countering attorney.
+This will help you all achieve more equitable results and reduce the time spent in the custody case itself.
 A child custody case is a means to an end.
-Do not lose focus on the fact that your post child custody life can only be reached once your child custody case itself comes to an end.
+Do not lose focus on the fact that your post-child custody life can only be reached once your child custody case itself comes to an end.

 Questions about the material contained in today's blog post?
 Contact the Law Office of Bryan Fagan

-if you have any questions about the material contained in today's blog post please do not hesitate to contact the Law Office of Bryan Fagan.
+if you have any questions about the material contained in today's blog post; please do not hesitate to contact the Law Office of Bryan Fagan.
 Our licensed family law attorneys offer free of charge consultations six days a week in person, over the phone, and via video.
-These consultations are a great way for you to learn more about the world of Texas family law as well as about the circumstances surrounding your particular family law matter.
+These consultations are a great way for you to learn more about the world of Texas family law and the circumstances surrounding your particular family law matter.